akalmykov/wp-content-copy-protection/readme.txt

 * Disables context menu globally (only enabled on HREF tags)
 * Disables text selection and browser copy functions gobally
 * Disables text and image drag/drop/saving function on PC and mobile devices
-* Javascript validation (displays error message when Javascript is disabled in client browser)
+* Javascript validation (displays error message when Javascript is disabled)
 * Disables keyboard copy (CTRL A, C, X, U, P and S) - Windows OS
-* Disables F key command for accessing developer tools (used for viewing source code)
+* Disables F key command for accessing developer tools
-* Disables bookmark edit key (used for viewing source code)
-* Uses compressed Javascript (increases load speed, execution times and reduce bandwidth/http requests)
+* Uses compressed Javascript (increases load speed and reduces http requests)
 * The image link URL is automatically removed and defaulted to the 'none' setting in your image upload settings (basic protection)
 * No configuration, customization or coding needed.
 Simply plug in and leave the plugin to do what it does best - protect your content!
 * No obtrusive popups or alert messages on right click (decreases your bounce rate)